Chakras are centers of energy located on the midline of the body.

 The seven main chakras also regulate the flow of energy (prana) throughout the electrical network (nadis) that runs through the physical body.

-The majority of people have only the chakras below the heart activated (Svadhisthana, Muladhara, and Manipura), hence their whole life experience is located in the consciousness of survival and fear.
+The majority of people have only the chakras below the heart activated (Svadhisthana, Muladhara, and Manipura).
+Hence their whole life experience is located in the consciousness of survival and fear.

-This energy center is the connection between the reason of language and the emotions of the heart.
-It is also the gate to higher consciousness, which is based in love and therefore to a life in abundance, prosperity, joy, and satisfaction.
+This energy center is the connection between the reason for language and the emotions of the heart.
+It is also the gate to higher consciousness, which is based on love and therefore to a life in abundance, prosperity, joy, and satisfaction.

-Moreover, it is what makes you take a deep breath before you speak consciously since at this energy vortex the intent behind the words you are about to speak actually starts forming.
+Moreover, it is what makes you take a deep breath before you speak consciously since, at this energy vortex, the intent behind the words you are about to speak actually starts forming.